fabogit/angular-V16-projects/10_cli-schematics/README.md

 `ng generate my-schematics:tailwind-container --name=dashboard`

-we use our custom schematic by passing the name of our collection, `my-schematics`, followed by the specific schematic name, `tailwind-container`, separated by a colon.
+We use our custom schematic by passing the name of our collection, `my-schematics`, followed by the specific schematic name, `tailwind-container`, separated by a colon.
 We also pass a name for our component using the `--name` option of the schematic.

+Also to generate an Angular service using our schematic:

 `ng generate my-schematics:crud-service --name=customers`

+#### ** We do not need to link the schematics library again.
+Our application will be automatically updated as soon as we make a new build of our schematics. **